zduvall/zduvall.github.io/README.txt

 responsive, and kitted out with all the usual pre-styled elements you'd expect.
 Hope you dig it :)

-Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.

-(* = not included)

 AJ
 aj@lkn.io | @ajlkn

 Credits:

-	Demo Images:
-		Unsplash (unsplash.com)

 	Icons:
 		Font Awesome (fontawesome.io)